felixarntz/ai-services/readme.txt

 == Screenshots ==

-1. The AI Services settings screen where end users can paste their AI service credentials
+1. The AI Services settings screen where users can paste their AI service credentials
+2. The AI Playground where users can explore the AI capabilities of the different services

 == Changelog ==